-PHP (recursive acronym for PHP: Hypertext Preprocessor) is a widely-used open source general-purpose scripting language especially suited for server-side web development.
+PHP: Hypertext Preprocessor, or PHP for short, is a widely-used open source general-purpose scripting language that is especially suited for server-side web development.
 PHP is used to create dynamic and interactive websites.

-The PHP code is embedded in the HTML code and it has a special start and end processing instructions <?php ……. ?>.
-This allows you to jump into and out of "PHP mode."
+The PHP code is embedded in the HTML code and it has special start and end processing instructions.
+This allows you to jump in and out of "PHP mode."

 Both are interpreted languages, which means that you can make changes to your code and run it again to see the effect without having to recompile the code.